dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

  var z; // z is an untyped variable if (b) {
-   x = 3; // x is promoted to int
+   z = 3; // z is promoted to int
  } else {
-   x = 3.0;
+   z = 3.0;
    return;
  }
- x.isEven; // No error, only one reachable path
+ z.isEven; // No error, only one reachable path

+ var u; // u is an untyped variable if (b) {
+   u = 0 as num; // u is promoted to num if (u is! int) u = 1;
+   // u has inferred type num, but is promoted to int } else {
+   u = 3;
  }
+ // At the join point, the initialization inferred type becomes
+ // UP(num, int) = num.
+However, int is added to the promotion
+ // chain on the second path before intersecting the promotion
+ // chains, and hence the promoted type of u becomes int u.isEven; // No error.  u has inferred type num, promoted to int }
 ```